GG-Muniz/holbertonschool-simple_shell/README.md

 ### Compilation
 GNU 89
 ### Challenges
 Create how to create a simple UNIX command-line interpreter (shell) from scratch.
+Handling enviroment variables and issuses with white spaces, exit commands, exit handlings.

 ### Reference
 Holberton reference page:Everything you need to know to start coding your own shell Public